NSW control guideline for public health units

 Disease occurrence and public health significance

-Following the eradication of smallpox in 1980 and subsequent cessation of smallpox vaccination programs, mpox virus has emerged as the most significant Orthopoxvirus for public health.
+Following the eradication of smallpox in 1980 and subsequent cessation of smallpox vaccination programs, monkeypox virus has emerged as the most significant Orthopoxvirus for public health.
 Historically, mpox has primarily occurred in central and west Africa, often in proximity to tropical rainforests (1, 6).

 Mode of transmission

-Other potential routes of transmission are outlined below.
+Other potential routes of transmission are outlined below:

 • Limited evidence suggests the potential for transmission through blood, semen or vaginal fluids (17-19).